 Indexes.
 A competing approach was an index, for example Yahoo! or LookSmart.
 They personally collected and organized links to webpages they thought were important (or webpages that they were paid to list).
 These sites were more reliable (except sometimes for paid links), but not quite as easy to use.
-LookSmart died, but Yahoo! is still in business partially under this model, but after creating a bunch of their own content; the (personalized) Yahoo! front page is still one of the most visited sites on the web (as of April 2017, either #4 or #6).
+LookSmart died, but Yahoo! is still in business partially under this model, but after creating a bunch of their own content; the (personalized) Yahoo! front page is still one of the most visited sites on the web.

-23.2 PageRank
+22.2 PageRank